Explore health content from A to Z.

 I need information about...

 You may not think you have the time to exercise.
-But you can work activity into your daily life.
+But you can work activity into your daily life — you just need to be committed.
 Take 10 minutes out of your lunch hour to take a walk.
 Walk to the newsstand to get your paper instead of having it delivered.
 Make it a habit to take the stairs instead of the elevator.
 Park in the farthest parking spot instead of the closest.
 You’ll be surprised at how fast these little changes can make a difference.

 Exercise increases your metabolism (the speed at which your body burns calories).